EVOLVED-5G/TSN_FrontEnd/README.md

 When `SecurityEnabled` is set to `true`, every request sent to the API endpoints must include a valid `Authentication` header, with the Bearer provided by CAPIF.

-> If this setting is enabled, but for some reason the TSN AF was not able to register the API through CAPIF, or to
+> If this setting is enabled, but for some reason the TSN FrontEnd was not able to register the API through CAPIF, or to
 > retrieve the CAPIF public key, the server will immediately abort the execution.

 ## Deployment